clumsyspeedboat/Decision-Tree-Neo4j/README.md

 # Decision Tree Plug-in (DTP) for Neo4j
-A plug-in to create decision tree algorithms in Neo4j.
+A plug-in to create decision tree algorithms in Neo4j with the following splitting criteria
+* Gini Index
+* Information Gain
+* Gain Ratio

 ## About